Yoshitomo Hori: Aftermath

 Ever since his first death sentence, Hori has written several fiction books under pseudonyms, but has since started writing under his real name.
 On May 23, 2020, controversy arose over the publication of his newest book, "Requiem", with the publisher, Impact Publishing Association, eventually posting a redacted version of it.
 Hori later issued a statement criticizing an advertisement for it in The Asahi Shimbun, calling it "censorious".

 Hori is the only one of Isogai's murderers to have publicly apologized to the families for his deeds, later writing letters of apology to them and the relatives of the Magooris.
 His behavior was met with mixed reception from both family members, psychologists and writers.
-In 2018, reporter Erika Tachibana wrote letters to Hiroshi Sato and Teruo Hayama asking them what did they think of their accomplice, with both of them describing him in positive light.
+In 2018, reporter Erika Tachibana wrote letters to Hiroshi Sato and Teruo Hayama asking them what they thought of their accomplice, with both of them describing him in positive light.